-TAKE ACTION

-Every American can help in the effort to make us safer from bombings by being alert to any suspicious activity, making sure homes and families are prepared with emergency supplies and plans, supporting emergency preparedness training for children and schools, and exercising caution when traveling.
-Follow the steps outlined on the reverse side of this sheet.

-CHECK THESE WEBSITES

-www.fbi.gov (Federal Bureau of Investigation)

-www.tsa.gov (Transportation Security Administration)

-www.dhs.gov (United States Department of Homeland Security)

-www.atf.gov (Bureau of Alcohol, Tobacco, Firearms and Explosives)

-www.consumer.gov/postalinspectors/aboutus.htm (United States Postal Inspection Service)

-This flyer is courtesy of

-WHAT YOU CAN DO NOW PREPARE AT WORK
+Use the information on the reverse side of this Focus Sheet to help you respond effectively to a Bomb Threat.

+What You Can Do Now

+Prepare at Work

+- □ Review your company's procedure for dealing with bomb threats.
+If one does not exist, work with the appropriate personnel to establish a policy or procedure. - □ Canvass work areas to become familiar with objects that belong there. - □ Establish a signal that receptionists and others who answer phones can use to indicate that they are receiving a threat. - Develop a bomb threat checklist. - $\hfill\square$ Identify and practice using evacuation routes. - \Box Be familiar with fire escapes.

+If You Receive a Bomb Threat

-Review your company's procedure for dealing with bomb threats.
-If one does not exist, work with the appropriate personnel to establish a policy or procedure.
-Canvass work areas to become familiar with objects that belong there.
-Establish a signal that receptionists and others who answer phones can use to indicate that they are receiving a threat.
-Develop a bomb threat checklist.
-Identify and practice using evacuation routes.
-IF YOU RECEIVE A BOMB THREAT Keep your voice calm and professional.
-Do not interrupt the caller, and keep the caller on the line as long as possible.
-Signal a co-worker that you have received a bomb threat, and have him or her notify your security officer and local law enforcement immediately.
-Advise the caller that there are people in the building and innocent persons could be killed or injured.
-Ask the caller to repeat the message, with as much detail as possible.
-Immediately after the call, write down every detail that you remember, and give a copy of your notes to your security officer or supervisor. · ı F YOU LOCATE A SUSPICIOUS PACKAGE un nether at work or in a public place, you should regard attended or unusual packages or luggage with suspicion.
-Look for possible owners.
-Get a detailed description of the article (size, color, markings, odors, sounds). • markings, odors, sounds).
-Note the exact location and approximately when the item was first noticed.
-Using a conventional, wired telephone, contact a supervisor, markings, odors, sounds).
-Note the exact location and approximately when the item was first noticed.
-Using a conventional, wired telephone, contact a supervisor, security officer, or the police.
-Do not use a cordless phone, cellular telephone, walkie- markings, odors, sounds).
-Note the exact location and approximately when the item was first noticed.
-Using a conventional, wired telephone, contact a supervisor, security officer, or the police.
-Do not use a cordless phone, cellular telephone, walkietalkie or radio.
-Do not touch or move the object.
-Do not turn lights or markings, odors, sounds).
-Note the exact location and approximately when the item was first noticed.
-Using a conventional, wired telephone, contact a supervisor, security officer, or the police.
-Do not use a cordless phone, cellular telephone, walkietalkie or radio.
+- □ Keep your voice calm and professional.
+Do not interrupt the caller, and keep the caller on the line as long as possible. - □ Signal a co-worker that you have received a bomb threat, and have him or her notify your security officer and local law enforcement immediately. - □ Advise the caller that there are people in the building and innocent persons could be killed or injured. - □ Ask the caller to repeat the message, with as much detail as possible. - □ Immediately after the call, write down every detail that you remember, and give a copy of your notes to your security officer or supervisor. - □ Examine work areas as well as common areas such as lunchrooms, mail rooms, and restrooms to identify suspicious packages.
+What is here that doesn't belong?

-HOW TO IDENTIFY A POSSIBLE MAIL BOMB
+If You Locate a Suspicious Package

+Whether at work or in a public place, you should regard unattended or unusual packages or luggage with suspicion.

+- □ Look for possible owners. - □ Get a detailed description of the article (size, color, markings, odors, sounds). - □ Note the exact location and approximately when the item was first noticed. - □ Using a conventional, wired telephone, contact a supervisor, security officer, or the police. - □ Do not use a cordless phone, cellular telephone, walkietalkie or radio. - □ Do not touch or move the object.
+Do not turn lights or thermostats on or off.
+Treat the object as potential evidence. - □ Prepare for possible evacuation.

+If you are suspicious of a mailing and you can't verify the contents with the sender or the addressee:

+- Don't open it.

+- □ Treat it as suspicious.

+- □ Isolate it.

+- Using a conventional, wired phone, call 9-1-1.

+How to Identify a Possible Mail Bomb